Football Times podcast: Premier League Week 23 preview and FPL tips

 Soccer Instances podcast previews Week 23 of Premier League motion on TV

-The Premier League has taken on a really completely different form since Christmas with a number of strugglers on the rise and elite facet stalling of their quest for glory.
+The Premier League has taken on a really completely different form since Christmas with a number of strugglers on the rise and elite aspect stalling of their quest for glory.

-Soccer Instances returns to preview the upcoming prime flight video games on TV with Chelsea, Liverpool and red-hot Watford all in motion.
+Soccer Instances returns to preview the upcoming high flight video games on TV with Chelsea, Liverpool and red-hot Watford all in motion.

 - LISTEN AND SUBSCRIBE TO FOOTBALL TIMES: Apple / Spotify / Acast

-Contemporary episodes shall be launched each Wednesday to carry you the most recent information and views forward of every Premier League sport on the field.
+Recent episodes shall be launched each Wednesday to convey you the newest information and views forward of every Premier League recreation on the field.

 HEARALPUBLICIST sport editor Michael Potts is joined by BBC Match of the Day journal digital editor Matt Ketchell in Week 22.

-Michael and Ketch additionally provide their newest Fantasy Premier League ideas forward of Gameweek 23.
+Michael and Ketch additionally supply their newest Fantasy Premier League ideas forward of Gameweek 23.

-- Try the brand new Match of the Day Journal web site for the most recent information and options
+- Try the brand new Match of the Day Journal web site for the newest information and options

-You’ll be able to take heed to the model new Soccer Instances podcast on YouTube or through a spread of platforms together with Apple / Spotify / Acast.
+You may hearken to the model new Soccer Instances podcast on YouTube or through a variety of platforms together with Apple / Spotify / Acast.

 Add Comment